 In Part III, I discuss the practical applications of these competing world views.
 It is, as such, the technology of applying a new, better science to matters relating to human nature.
 It would be equivalent to the “politics” portion of Objectivism, but I want to get away from this idea that politics itself (government) guides or shapes most or any of human life.
 It is, as such, named, simply, “The Application.”
 In this book, I focus on how it plays out in childcare (and how!), medicine, sex and relationships, and, well, yes, politics itself.

 Finally, in Part IV, I discuss how abuse is, always, couched inside a person’s moral paradigm.
 Abuse is not “unconscious”; people are very deliberate and specific about what punishment, war, or totalitarianism they want to dish out.
 And it’s always housed inside something they feel is profoundly morally justified.
 I discuss how to stand up to these abusive moral paradigms, to shift the world more towards one of authentic respect.
 I call this section “Heroics.”
 It’s what heroism can do when put towards a worthy cause and when fueled by emotional intelligence.

 Heroism fueled by emotional intelligence.
 It’s almost as if it’s what possible when the masculine and the feminine meet.
 Indeed, this book is an anthem to the feminine, a natural force that would do its thing if it weren’t chained.
 This book can be considered an utter battle cry against all patriarchal paradigms, of which Objectivism most definitely is.

 Ayn Rand’s Faulty View of Human Nature

-Ayn Rand has a faulty view of human nature itself, and then unforgivably builds an elaborate morality and political philosophy around it.
+Ayn Rand had an abysmal, pessimistic view of human nature itself, and then unforgivably set this abysmal, pessimistic view of human nature in stone by developing an elaborate moral and political philosophy around it.

 Rand writes in “The Objectivist Ethics” in The Virtue of Selfishness: